A player participation program in CNSW used a useful framework for pathways to improved performance in Gateball

-Activities were developed and trialed in early 2019 through the CNSW Player Pathways to Excellence Program.
-Some of these were included in official coaching materials.
+Activities were developed and trialled in early 2019 through the CNSW Player Pathways to Excellence Program.
 In most cases they require sequences of strokes and sparks that a player needs to carry out to achieve consistency in a competition.
 They are included in Gateball for Competition Players.
 Download it here

 MORE ADVANCED PLAY